Urology Practice Marketing

 The key here is to first choose your overall SEO strategy before setting your SEM campaign and budget.
 This optimizes your website to ensure your budget is efficient and your ad quality scores are high.

 Urology Email Marketing

 Many urologists don’t think about email as a way to market their services.
 After all, most men probably don’t look forward to an email from their urologist.
 Actually, email presents a great way to help patients understand the almost universal problems all men have with their urinary and sexual function at some point in their lives.
-An email can be informative or it can talk about new products or treatment options.
+An email can be informative, or it can talk about new products or treatment options.
 It can also be important for referrals — all men will need a urologist at some point.
 If you’re going to handle your practice’s email marketing in-house, you should choose your email marketing platform based on how easy it is to use and the price.
 The cost will be dictated by the frequency of your emails and the size of your list.

 We feel one email per month is about right for urology practices.
 These will probably be mostly educational — “What causes cloudy urine?” — and should include information about your referral program.
-That referral program needs to offer something to a current patient who refers a new patient, something like free tickets to a game or concert or other incentive.
+That referral program needs to offer something to a current patient who refers a new patient, like free tickets to a game or concert or other incentives.
 Your staff needs to collect these email addresses and manage your email list.
-To do this you should have a connected form that directly links your website to your email marketing software.
+To do this, you should have a connected form that directly links your website to your email marketing software.

 Your urology practice website needs a blog.
 In your world, there is a good deal of misconception and outright fear from your patients and potential patients, providing ample ongoing blog material.
 Regular blog posts can drive traffic and potential patients to your site, provide regular content to link to on your social media pages and in your email messages, and are important for SEO for your site.
 Google views blogs as new content, and new content helps your site rank higher in organic search.